 Like most online search tools such as Orbitz or Kayak, there is a bar at the top of the results page with the lowest fares available on different carriers, sorted by the number of stops.
 Clicking on a name will give you only that carrier, and clicking on a price will give you only flights on that carrier at that fare.
 These are “all-in” fares, so you don’t have to worry about hidden taxes added later.

 Below the bar, the default option is to display results as “Complete trips.”
 The information displayed in the complete trip format is easy to understand—departure and arrival times, stops, cautionary advisories such as red-eyes or short connections.
-The lowest fare appears to be $487 on Virgin America (VX) with a connection in San Francisco (SFO).
-Some nonstop options on United are available at $509.
+The lowest fare appears to be $317 on Alaska Airlines (AS).
+Some options on United or a mix of carriers are available at $325 and up.
+Even more options are outside the screen capture.

 In this case things worked out well.
 There are a couple options at the lowest fare, and a non-stop option is only slightly higher.
 Depending on your airline preferences and how much you want to avoid that connection, the difference is fairly negligible.
 But when things don’t go so well, the problem I often find with viewing complete trips is that there are so many combinations of outbound and return.